ms-jpq/chadtree/docs/MIGRATION.md

 You know how React is famous because it only renders what needs to be changed?

 CHADTree now uses a React-like virtual rendering target.
 It only re-renders the minimal amount of lines.
-CHADTree can now handle thousands of visible files and still be reasonablly performant!
+CHADTree can now handle thousands of visible files and still be reasonably performant!

 _This is only visible when you have 1000+ files visible.
 The old ways was fast enough for most tasks._